 These should be kept safe and passed on to the person in charge of the accounting records as soon as possible.
 If you can’t hand them over in person, taking a photo or scan of the receipt is a good alternative – just make sure the whole receipt is visible and that the image is clear and legible.

 It’s useful to give these each receipt a unique payment reference number as this makes it easier to keep track of which is which.

 If you are spending your own money, it’s a good idea to use an expense claim form to keep track of your receipts so you know you are claiming back everything you’ve spent.
 And make sure to follow the procedures for claiming expenses.

 It's important that you know how much money you have raised through fundraising.
 So, you should keep records of these funds separate from your basic income and expenditure records.

-This just means that you need to have a different page in your accounts book.
+This means that you need to have a different page in your accounts book.
 If you’re using the units account pack, you can use one of the events tabs to record this.
 You need to record where the money has come from in enough detail that it could be returned, if needed.

-Each individual unit or area of Girlguiding is a separate, independent charitable body.
+Each individual unit or level of Girlguiding is a separate, independent charitable body.
 Your local group may reclaim tax on Gift Aid or tax deducted from investment income.

 Interest on building society and bank deposit accounts is now paid as a gross amount, but in some cases the bank may deduct tax.
 If this happens, it’s usually because the bank doesn’t know your taxable status.